What is a cashless economy?

 - Hide their money in secure locations e.g safes, socks ...

 - Constantly keep stay on guard like intelligence operatives

-Governments constantly yearn to thwart illegal activities that may be causing problems their societies.
-Such activities my include the sale of illegal drugs, weaponry, counterfeit money and anything they consider illegal.
+Governments constantly yearn to thwart illegal activities that may be causing problems in their societies.
+Such activities may include the sale of illegal drugs, weaponry, counterfeit money and anything they consider illegal.

 In 2018 Australia began taking steps to limit the size of transactions that can be done in cash.
-The european union was considering putting limit on cash use but later halted the initiative following concerns on peoples’ freedoms.
+The European Union was considering putting a limit on cash use but later halted the initiative following concerns on peoples' freedoms.

-Governments are also have a bone to pick with people avoid paying their taxes.
+Governments also have a bone to pick with people to avoid paying their taxes.
 Such characters have perfected playing hide & seek with the taxman.
 After all,

 "the reason people don't pay their taxes with a smile is because the taxman always insist on the money."

-In a cashless society, the taxman will be have a wider reach, maybe even an the infamous all-seeing eye.
-This way, the general wisdom that “tax avoidance is legal but evasion is illegal”, will find narrower application.
+In a cashless society, the taxman will have a wider reach, maybe even the infamous all-seeing eye.
+This way, the general wisdom that "tax avoidance is legal but evasion is illegal", will find a narrower application.